CAcquaviva/gitops/README2.md

 ![e2e](https://kong-sales-engineering.s3.us-east-2.amazonaws.com/images/e2e.png)

-Prerequisites
+Prerequisitesk
 ---
 * Clone the [kong-plugin-mocking](https://github.com/Kong/kong-plugin-mocking) repository to your machine.
 * A running instance of Kong EE with the Developer Portal enabled in the default workspace.
 We are assuming a Docker install.
 * Install [kong-portal-cli](https://github.com/Kong/kong-portal-cli)
 * Install [Helm](http://helm.sh)